Royal Porcelain Factory, Berlin: Rococo

-The manufactory's most important client was Frederick the Great, who sometimes jokingly referred to himself as his “best customer”.
+The manufactory's most important client was Frederick the Great, who sometimes jokingly referred to himself as his "best customer".
 From 1765 to his death in 1786, Frederick II placed orders with KPM for porcelain to the value of 200,000 thaler.
 For his palaces alone, he ordered 21 dinner services, each of them with 36 place settings and up to 500 separate parts, complemented by elaborate table centrepieces.
 In addition, most of his diplomatic presents came from the manufactory, and they were to be found at the court of the tsars in Russia and on the tables of European aristocracy.

 The factory was mainly known in this period for dinner services, with a fine white porcelain body with "a faint yellowish, slightly grey tinge".
 As would remain the case, the painting in overglaze enamel was of very high quality.

 The services’ design and colouring was meticulously created to match the interior decoration of the rooms in which they were to be used.
 Frederick commissioned the first KPM table service in 1765 for the New Palace, Potsdam.
-The dinner service known as Reliefzierat was designed in the Rococo style by modelling master Friedrich Elias Meyer, who would later design many more services for the king.
+The dinner service known as Reliefzierat (see illustration) was designed in the Rococo style by modelling master Friedrich Elias Meyer, who would later design many more services for the king.
 The ornamentation of the relief, made of gilded rocailles and flower espaliers, finds its counterpart in the stucco ceiling of the New Palace.
 The following years saw the appearance of the Neuzierat, Neuglatt, Neuosier and Antique Zierat (later named Rocaille) dinner services, which are still produced today.

-In 1784, after a four-year development period, the king's desire for a soft and delicate shade of blue was fulfilled.
+In 1784, after a four-year development period, the King's desire for a soft and delicate shade of blue was fulfilled.
 The colour was known as Bleu mourant ("dying blue"), and it was used to decorate Neuzierat, Frederick's favourite dinner service.
-The colour was predominant in the king's private chambers at Sanssouci Palace and in the blue chamber of the New Palace in Potsdam, as well as in other castles.
+The colour was predominant in the King's private chambers at Sanssouci Palace and in the blue chamber of the New Palace in Potsdam, as well as in other castles.